 Burlington, Vermont based visual design.
-My focuses are motion design and graphic design.
+My focuses are video production and graphic design.
 I'm direct, nimble, and can take your project from concept to completion.
 Thanks for stopping by!

 802 881 3955

 St. Lawrence University

 A website redesign called for five themed homepage videos.
 I worked with the marketing department to build an idea of the objectives, and come up with the core themes.

 A New Hampshire company specializing in interior stone design.
 A Times New Roman capital "I" looks like a stone column, so I reshaped one to create the main design element.